UKLLC/Guidebook/ukllc_book/docs/user_guide/UsingSoftware.md

 The Stata helper script is provided in the folder '**S:\ReadAll\stata_help**'.
 The batch file 'run_stata_helper.bat' runs the script 'py_stata_helper.py'.
 This python script will extract data from your project views, add variable and value labels and save **stata format (.dta) files** to your project working space in the folder 'S:\LLC_XXXX\data\stata_w_labs'.

 To use the helper:
+1. Search for Stata19 in the Windows Start Menu, then open and immediately close the Stata19 app.
+(This step 'delivers' the software to the virtual desktop.)
-1. Create your own python environment if you have not already done so (see ['Creating a new environment'](#creating-a-new-environment) above).
+2. Create your own python environment if you have not already done so (see ['Creating a new environment'](#creating-a-new-environment) above).
-2. When the new environment has been created, double click on 'S:\ReadAll\stata_help\run_stata_helper.bat'.
+3. When the new environment has been created, double click on 'S:\ReadAll\stata_help\run_stata_helper.bat'.
-3. When asked, input your project number as four numbers, e.g. 9999.
+4. When asked, input your project number as four numbers, e.g. 9999.
-4. The command prompt will print to inform you when a dataset has been retrieved and whether value and variable labels have been found.
+5. The command prompt will print to inform you when a dataset has been retrieved and whether value and variable labels have been found.
-5. The files will be saved in .dta format in 'S:\LLC_XXXX\data\stata_w_labs' and can be opened in Stata.
+6. The files will be saved in .dta format in 'S:\LLC_XXXX\data\stata_w_labs' and can be opened in Stata.

 **Note**: if your project has been provisioned a large number of views this process can take up to an hour to complete.